obidea/semantika-example/README.md

 ### Step 3: Get the examples

 To get the example code, we are going to use some commands in [Git](http://git-scm.com/downloads) so make sure your system has Git already installed.

-Now to do that we are going to do something different.
-We are *not* going to use `git clone` and getting the whole branches in this repository.
-But instead we are going to use `git fetch` to get *only* the example files and append them into Semantika distribution folder.
+Now we are going to do something different.
+We are *not* going to use `git clone` as usual and getting the whole branches of this repository.
+But instead we are going to use `git fetch` to get *only* the example code and append the files immediately into Semantika distribution folder.

 The commands below have been tested using Git 1.8.x: